lauraclay/sonic-pi-lessons/Lesson-4/lesson-plan-4.md

 ###Some students will be able to:

 - Describe the steps for an implementation of sort (i.e. bubble sort).
-- Describe data algorithms other than sort and shuffle which are useful for lists, such as repeat, split in half and reverse.
+- Describe data algorithms other than sort and shuffle which are useful for lists, such as repeat, split in half, and reverse.

-##Lesson Summary
+##Lesson summary

 -  Numbers as a kind of data.
 -  Introduction to lists.